dev-vickie/dev-vickie/README.md

 ## Hi,welcome👋

 # 💫 About Me:
-🔭 I’m a software dev<br><br>⚡ Currently : Mentoring peers at Dekut,UoEm and Karatina Uni - [Check the Youtube Series](https://www.youtube.com/watch?v=TMq-h-uNPG8&list=PLSPfz2EmykxJDxOhc3pfnJLo2z020X9G_)
+🔭 I’m a software dev

 ### Wakatime